 Tadawul: The Saudi Stock Exchange

 Tadawul is the only securities exchange in the country and is supervised by the Capital Market Authority.
-With approximately 150 listed companies, the exchange is heavily weighted towards the financial services and energy industries, but includes many other sectors.
-In aggregate, the index provides investors with fairly well rounded exposure to the country's economy.
+With approximately 199 listed companies, the exchange is heavily weighted toward the financial services and energy industries but includes many other sectors.
+Overall, the index provides investors with fairly well-rounded exposure to the country's economy.

 The primary measure of the Tadawul is the Tadawul All Share Index (TASI), which is similar to the S&P 500 in the United States.
-Since starting in 1994 at 1,282.87, the index rose to more than 11,000 before falling to its current level at around 7,103.52 (May 2012).
+Since starting in 1994 at 1,282.87, the index has risen to more than 11,000 before falling to around 7,000 by 2012.
+In 2021, the index has steadily climbed well above 11,000.
 While movements are largely tied to oil price fluctuations, it's important to note that Saudi Aramco isn't a component.

 In May of 2012, the country also announced that it would be entering the alternative energy industry in a very big way.
 The government hopes to create up to 15,000 jobs over the next decade by focusing on solar energy from both solar panel manufacturing and solar farm operation angles.

-Pros & Cons of Investing in Saudi Arabia
+Pros and Cons of Investing in Saudi Arabia

 Risks of investing in Saudi Arabia include:

-- Monarchy Government - Saudi Arabia has a monarchy form of government where the king combines legislative, executive and judicial functions; this has resulted in higher corruption ratings by bodies like Transparency International.
+- Monarchy: Saudi Arabia has a monarchy form of government, where the king combines legislative, executive, and judicial functions; this has resulted in higher corruption ratings by bodies like Transparency International.